Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.app.md

   This method is called when the account is disconnected successfully

- > func onAccountDisconnectionFailed(account : Account)
+ > func onAccountDisconnectionFailed(account : Account, error: ASLException)

   This method is called when the account disconnection has failed